-- A user may copy and paste the content, upload the .txt file using Upload Content, or select a Communication from the Omail CMC by clicking ‘Select Content’.
+- A user may copy and paste the content, upload the .txt file using Upload Content, or enter a URL to retrieve the content.

 - This field can be made larger by clicking Expand.
 It can then be reduced by clicking Shrink.

 - Preview allows users to preview the content in an email.
 In order to use this functionality the user’s PC must be able to read an .eml file.

 - Browser allows users to preview the content in a web browser.

 - This field is a drop down box containing all available merge variables.
 The Omeda standard merge variables are always listed in the drop down.
 The application will also read the header of the list file that was selected for this deployment for any other custom merge variables.
 See the section below about using default merge variables.